4. User installed software

 offline mode : False

-Check package cache and envs directories entries in the above output.
-There should be 2 lines for each, one referring to the system installed location (lines start with /opt/apps) and another to your user location (line starts with /data/homezvol…).
-If there are missing entries that point to your user area, you will need to create a file in your $HOME using your favorite editor.
-The file name is .condarc and the content is (substitute your version, home directory and user name):
+If there are missing entries which point to your user area, you will need to create a file in your $HOME using your favorite editor.
+The file name is .condarc and the content is similar to the following (substitute your version, home directory and user name):

 pkgs_dirs: